karantamhane/boggle/README.md

 * Clone the repo at http://github.com/karantamhane/boggle.git
 * If cloned repo directory is 'boggle_repo', change directory to 'boggle_repo/bobble'
-* Start the server by running " ruby 'server.rb' " in the terminal
-* Play the game by running " ruby 'client.rb' " in the terminal (for each player)
+* Play the game by running " ruby 'client.rb' " in the terminal

 Requirements -